oottppxx/enigma2/plugins/budweiser/README.md

   closed via the EXIT key.

-The current buffering value can be increased/decreased by using the CHANNEL UP/DOWN keys, respectively (range is currently 0 to 2000 - values smaller than 20 might cause the alternative audio stream not to play).
+The current buffering value can be increased/decreased by using the CHANNEL UP/DOWN keys and the PREV/NEXT keys, respectively (the range is currently 0 to 2000 - beware that a very small value might cause the alternative audio stream not to play).

 The list of alternative audio sources is a simple JSON text file, placed in the /usr/lib/enigma2/Plugins/Extensions/Budweiser/sources.json path.
 Of course the